libis/rdm-review-dashboard/rdm-review-dashboard-backend/docs/configuration.md

   ### User related fields:
       "userIdHeaderField": The HTTP header field that contains the dataverse username of the reviewer.
       "reviewerRoles": The user groups that can access the Review Dashboard.
-      "dataverseUserGroupAliases":
-          "reviewer":
-          "admin":
+      "dataverseUserGroupAliases": The groups that can review datasets and admin the review dashboard.

   ### Various paths:
       "UIPath": The path for the compiled UI files to be statically served by the backend.
-Set to _null_ if you do not want the UI to be statically served by the backend.
+Set this to _null_ if you do not want the UI to be statically served by the backend.
-      "issueDefinitionsFile": Location of the dataset_issue_definitions.json, described below.
+      "issueDefinitionsFile": Location of the dataset_issue_definitions.json, as described below.
 	    "emailTemplatesPath": Location of the template for feedback email, described below.

 ## Issue Definitions and Feedback
 The dataset_issue_definitions.json file contains the issues that the reviewers need to check in the review process for your installation.
 This file is also used in automatically generating feedback emails to be sent when datasets are returned to the author.